tkalmi/Flappy/README.md

 Implemented flappiness: Bird jumps up when space is pressed, otherwise falls down.
-Removed white box from bird: No more whites around bird Added tilting to bird: Bird is tilted towards where it is headed
+Removed white box from bird: No more whites around bird Added tilting to bird: Bird is tilted towards where it is headed Implemented pipes: Now there are pipes on the level